tcltk/tcl/doc/dev/value-history.md

 ```
 </pre>

-Others are largely masked by the use of the bytecode compiler and
-execution engine, also new in Tcl 8.0.

 Several routines, both public and private, and a number of established
 data structures continue to make use of **NUL**-terminated strings.
 Because
 of this, although the fully general set of Tcl values includes all
-binary sequences, several components of Tcl remain limited, and may
+binary sequences, several components of Tcl remain limited in release 8.0,
-not include the **NUL** byte.
-Examples include command names, namespace names,
+and may not include the **NUL** byte.
+Examples include command names,
-channel names, channel type names, **Tcl_ObjType** names, and likely more.
+namespace names, channel names, channel type names, **Tcl_ObjType** names,
+and likely more.

 ## Tcl 8.1 (Development begun 1997, Official release 1999-)